 - Minimally invasive direct coronary artery bypass grafting

 - Hybrid myocardial revascularization combined with percutaneous coronary angioplasty

 - Total coronary artery bypass grafting using both internal thoracic arteries

 - Off-pump coronary artery bypass surgery (OPCAB)

 - Comprehensive coronary artery bypass grafting in recurrent coronary heart disease after previous surgery

 - Heart valve surgery

-- Heart failure and heart rhythm disorders
+- Surgery for heart failure and heart rhythm disturbances

 - Implantation of pacemakers, implantable cardioverter-defibrillators (ICD), event recorders (heart rate recorders)